Bi-Level Optimization for Generative Recommendation: Bridging Tokenization and Generation

 \section{Conclusion}

 In this work, we reformulated generative recommendation as a bi-level optimization problem to explicitly capture the intricate interdependence between the tokenizer and the recommender.
 We proposed BLOGER, an \textit{efficient} and \textit{effective} framework that leveraged meta-learning and gradient surgery techniques to address this challenging optimization problem without introducing significant additional computational overhead, enabling direct alignment between tokenization and recommendation objectives and fostering mutual enhancement of both components.
 Interestingly, our experiments reveal that the performance gains primarily stem from improved codebook utilization.
-This suggests that the recommendation loss naturally captures collaborative signals and helps correct codebook allocation bias through gradient-based optimization.
+This suggests that the recommendation loss naturally acts like a compass, capturing collaborative signals and helping correct codebook allocation bias through gradient-based optimization.

 For future work, we plan to further validate BLOGER’s generalization capabilities by conducting experiments on more diverse datasets, especially \textit{large-scale} industrial datasets, to better evaluate its scalability and practical applicability.
 Additionally, we will investigate practical deployment considerations to facilitate the adoption of BLOGER in production environments.
-Finally, we aim to explore reasoning capabilities within the recommendation context~\cite{latentr3,onerec-think}.
+Finally, we aim to develop tokenization strategies that are more suitable for large-scale streaming recommendation scenarios, and explore explicit or latent recommendation reasoning capabilities~\cite{latentr3,onerec-think}.